corda/corda-docs-portal/content/en/platform/corda/5.0-beta/developing/api/application/persistence.md

 ---
-date: '2021-04-24T00:00:00Z'
+date: '2023-02-10'
 title: "net.corda.v5.application.persistence"
 menu:
   corda-5-beta:
-    identifier: corda-5-beta-api-persistence
+    identifier: corda-5-beta-api-app-persistence
     parent: corda-5-beta-api-application
-    weight: 1000
+    weight: 6000
 section_menu: corda-5-beta
 ---

+The `persistence` package provides services for performing persistence operations; mainly reading and writing data to and from the database.
+The `PersistenceService` is the main service for providing this functionality.

 Corda 5 supports CRUD (Create, Read, Update, Delete) operations for user-defined types.
 This is achieved using JPA-annotated entities and, to manage database migrations, Liquibase.

 ## Defining Custom Tables Using Liquibase Migrations

-[CorDapps](../../introduction/key-concepts.html#cordapps) store data in a relational database.
+[CorDapps](../../../introduction/key-concepts.html#cordapps) store data in a relational database.
-When Corda creates a [virtual node](../../introduction/key-concepts.html#virtual-nodes) for a CorDapp (as part of a [CPI](../../introduction/key-concepts.html#corda-package-installer-cpi)), it requires associated tables, indexes, foreign-keys, etc.
+When Corda creates a [virtual node](../../../introduction/key-concepts.html#virtual-nodes) for a CorDapp (as part of a [CPI](../../../introduction/key-concepts.html#corda-package-installer-cpi)), it requires associated tables, indexes, foreign-keys, etc.
-To create these, you must embed Liquibase files into the CorDapp [CPK](../../introduction/key-concepts.html#corda-packages-cpks).
+To create these, you must embed Liquibase files into the CorDapp [CPK](../../../introduction/key-concepts.html#corda-packages-cpks).

 Liquibase manages DB changes in a “Change Log” which references one or more change sets.
 You must specify the top level `databaseChangeLog` in a resource file in the CPK called `migration/db.changelog-master.xml`.